 For well over a decade Shauna has been leading litigation teams in complex fraud cases in both state and federal courts.
-Shauna’s nationwide practice has focused on representing plaintiffs in various settings including class actions (securities, consumer and government fraud); antitrust; and cases involving patient harm.
-Shauna also has extensive experience representing whistleblowers in False Claims Act law suits, and tax and securities whistleblowers with claims under the IRS and SEC whistleblower programs.
+Shauna’s nationwide practice has focused on representing plaintiffs in various settings, including class action securities and consumer matters; antitrust; and cases involving patient harm.
+Shauna also has extensive experience representing whistleblowers in False Claims Act lawsuits, and tax and securities whistleblowers with claims under the IRS and SEC whistleblower programs.
 After obtaining her law degree, Shauna sought to represent plaintiffs because of her deep-seated notions of fairness and her desire to represent individuals who wanted to bring corporate fraud to light.
-She believes that the key to success in complex litigation is using experience to lay bare various defense tactics that are designed to obscure the truth.
+She believes the key to success in complex litigation is using experience to lay bare various defense tactics that are designed to obscure the truth.
 Shauna’s temperament brings a sense of calmness to her litigation teams, even under the most demanding conditions.
-Using her legal skills, vision, work-ethic, and attention to detail, she has consistently generated multi-million dollar settlements for her clients.
+Using her legal skills, vision, work-ethic, and attention to detail, she has regularly generated multi-million-dollar settlements for her clients.

-Prior to becoming an attorney, Shauna received a B.A. and an M.A. from Stanford University, where she was a two-time captain of the University’s Women’s nationally ranked soccer team, and she received her J.D. from Villanova University.
+Prior to becoming an attorney, Shauna received a B.A. and an M.A. from Stanford University, where she was two-time captain of the University’s women’s nationally ranked soccer team.
+She received her J.D. from Villanova University.

 - New Jersey

 - U.S. District Court, Eastern District of Pennsylvania

 - U.S. District Court, District of New Jersey

 - U.S. Court of Appeals, Third Circuit